LazerLambda/Promptzl/docs/source/tutorial_init.rst

 Causal Language Models
 ----------------------
-This is a simple example, but promptzl can be used for more complex tasks as well.

 It is also possible to use a *causal language model* in a similar way.
 Here, it is also possible to leverage the fine-tuned nature of novel LLMs, that are aimed at interacting with the user, making finding an appropriate prompt easier.